BIGJRA/BIGJRA.github.io/rejuv.md

     -   Scald

 Every time it attacks, it attacks twice.
-Luckily, it’s not too hard with Ren assisting - Meganium’s Light Screen will help you survive.
+Luckily, it's not too hard with Ren assisting - Meganium's Light Screen will help you survive.

 Afterwards, return to the building and head upstairs.
-Head back out and go up when you’re ready.
+Head back out and go up when you're ready.

 Team Xen Madelis (Crystal Cavern)